QTSumm: Query-Focused Summarization over Tabular Data: Query-Focused Table Summarization

 \paragraph{User Query Annotation} Given a table, the annotators are required to read its content, and determine whether the table is informative and intelligible to common web users.
 Then they were asked to come up with two or three queries, assuming they are users seeking certain information from the table.
 We require each query to be answerable using information only from the table.
 Moreover, as this work focuses on paragraph-long summaries as query responses, we avoid queries that can be answered in a short sentence (e.g., ``Which country held the 2022 FIFA World Cup?”).

 \paragraph{Query-Focused Summary Annotation} Given a table and user query, we ask another annotator to use only information from the source table to write a paragraph-long summary that satisfies the user's information need.
 We encourage annotators to produce sophisticated summaries that 1) contain as much information from the table as possible, and 2) involve more types of reasoning over multiple relevant table regions.
-To further encourage high quality annotations, similar to TabFact \cite{2019TabFactA}, we adopt the "two channel collection" design, in which the annotators would be paid 60\% more if their summaries are manually verified to exhibit adequate complexity.
-Finally, the annotators are required to record the row IDs of relevant table regions that are covered in the written summary, to allow us quantifying how grounded the summaries are to the table in the future research.
+To further encourage high quality annotations, we adopt the "two channel collection" design~\cite{2019TabFactA}, in which the annotators would be paid 60\% more if their summaries are manually verified to exhibit adequate complexity.
+We also require the annotators to annotate the row indices of relevant table regions that are referenced in the written summary, allowing future researchers to quantify how well the summaries are grounded in the table in their work.

 \paragraph{Multi-Round Validation} We conduct a multi-round validation protocol to ensure that the annotated data fulfills the aforementioned annotation principles.
 We first assign query annotators to validate each summary against their corresponding queries, and fix the mistakes if there are any.
 Then we check 1) whether a query-summary pair contain adequate information and complex aggregation by examining the length of the summary, and 2) whether the information in summary is essential in responding to the user query.
 We manually revise pairs that do not meet the above standard.